PierBover/fastify-vite-svelte-template/README.md

 #### Make an island client-side only

-You configure an island to skip SSR and be only hydrated in the client.
+You can configure an island to skip SSR and be only hydrated in the client.

 ```svelte
 <Island component={MyComponent} clientOnly/>